Assembly: The Registers and Segments (MASM/TASM)

 DS: data segment (points to the data elements)

-ES: extra segment (can be added to any of the first 3)
+ES: extra segment (can be added to any of the first three)

-FS: extra segment (can be added to any of the first 3)
+FS: extra segment (can be added to any of the first three)

-GS: extra segment (can be added to any of the first 3)
+GS: extra segment (can be added to any of the first three)

-There are 6 segments, because this is how many segments (1 of each) can be loaded into the buffers and memory at a single time.
+There are six segments because this is how many segments (one of each) can be loaded into the buffers and memory at a single time.